Parent Pay Parent Pay Search this website Open Mobile menu

 “Pupils enjoy religious education at Corpus Christi.
 They are enthusiastic, articulate, and passionate when talking about what they learn, and most can establish clear links between what they learn in lessons and how this will be useful to them outside of school.
 Pupils aspire to the high expectations set by teachers”.

 The impact of our curriculum is witnessed in the depth of secure knowledge acquired by our pupils.
 Significant improvement can be seen in the external examination results.
-Our Subject Progress Index (SPI) score was positive and indicates that our pupils performed better than similar pupils in other schools.

 Young Catholic Writers